deadlyvipers/dojo_rules/dojo_rules.md

-* Always take off your shoes
+* take off your shoes
 * Keep the dojo tidy
 * Never bring live blades on the tatami
-* Respect your opponents
+* blablabla
-dfsdfsdfsdfsdf
+* fgespect your opponents